The life of Riley

-Another Irish/American sing, George Gaskin, was popular in New York around the same time.
+Another Irish/American song, George Gaskin, was popular in New York around the same time.
 He was called 'The Silver-Voiced Irish Tenor", although audiences must have been rather forgiving in those days, as surviving recordings of him sound like a knife being drawn across a plate.
-1897 song, The Best in the House is None Too Good for Reilly, elaborated on the whimsical idea of a wealthy Irishman being treated lavishly:
+His 1897 song, The Best in the House is None Too Good for Reilly, elaborated on the whimsical idea of a wealthy Irishman being treated lavishly:

 He's money for to pay,

 The best in the house is none too good for Reilly.

 So, while the idea of a notional Irishman living the high life was current in late 19th century Ireland and America, the phrase 'the life of Riley' isn't found until the early 20th century.